In this vignette we show how to use WHAM for general simulation

 Both SSB and stock status are biased high when M is specified too large.

 Here we will use the same operating and estimating model assumptions as above where the former is based on M = 0.2 and the latter assumes M = 0.3.
 To be applicable to a wider class of closed-loop simulations, it will be useful to create an operating model that includes a base period and a feedback period and an estimating model that uses data as it becomes available as time progresses through the feedback period.
-Previously, we had made use of the projection years as the feedback period, but selectivity random effects are not projected and environmental observations are not simulated in the projection period, both of which may be relevant.
 The operating model is also updated through the feedback period (redefining F and population state).

 , update_om_F

-first, is essentially just a solver for the F in the operating model for
+essentially just a solver for the F in the operating model for a catch

-a catch that would be provided as management advice using the estimation
+that would be provided as management advice using the estimation model,

-model, but note that when the catch advice is not possible to actually
+but note that when the catch advice is not possible to actually take

-take from the population or implies F greater than 10, F is set at
+from the population or implies F greater than 10, F is set at 10.

 get_F_from_catch <- function(om, year, catch, Finit = 0.1, maxF = 10){